Become a Clickfire writer by following these 5 Steps

 2. Do This When You Make Contact

-- Make it a personal request.
+- If you feel satisfied about doing step 1, make a personal request.
 Write a personalized email – don’t use your templateRead the Guidelines to see if we are a match.
 Address the editor by name if you can figure it out.
 We always know when it’s a template and delete accordingly.